flyingmachine/nanoc-blog/content/programming/wtf-is-datomic.md

 created_at: Feb 2 9:23:00 -0500 2009
 kind: article
 categories: programming
-summary: Datomic is a fairly new database system that has thus far been terribly explained.
+summary: Datomic is a fairly new database system that could hasn't been explained well.
 This is a brief conceptual introduction.
-draft: true

 ---

 If you're interested in